 Below you’ll find practical information on all the key points that might be relevant to you during your journey.
 If you still have any open questions, don’t hesitate to contact us.

-- Costs and tips
+- Entry and Visa

 As in almost all African countries, security for travelers also plays an important role in Tanzania.
 From our own experience we can say that the cities of Moshi and Arusha as well as an ascent of Kilimanjaro are relatively safe for tourists.
 According to the “Global Peace Index“, Tanzania is one of the safest countries in Africa.

 Nevertheless, it is advisable to be aware of common customs and habits.
 Especially in cities you should stick to the following points.
 If possible, move in groups, not alone.
 Leave unnecessary jewelry and expensive accessories at home.
 Keep as little cash as possible with you and transport it, for example, in a thin money belt close to your body.
 Valuables such as cameras or cell phones as well as personal documents like your passport are best worn in your daypack.
 It is also advisable to keep copies of the most important documents in a separate location.
 On site, your guide will give you more current information on security matters.

 The Tanzanian currency is the shilling.
 Bills of 500, 1000, 5000 and 10 000 shilling are available as well as coins of 1,5,10,20,50,100,200 and 500 shilling.
 Usually Tanzanian shilling as well as USD are accepted.
 Credit cards are accepted as well, however, less frequently.
 Cash withdrawals using credit cards are easily possible in larger cities and touristy areas but trickier in rural and less touristy regions.
 Directly at the major airports of the country (including Kilimanjaro airport (JRO)) you can withdraw and exchange cash.
 To see the latest conversion rate, we recommend taking a look at Oanda’s currency converter.